 Some genetic conditions increase our need for glutathione or impair the liver’s ability to synthesize and recycle it.
 Some medications can do the same or even deplete or hamper the body’s ability to absorb it.
 In particular, oral contraceptive pills (OCP) appear to stimulate or reduce glutathione levels in the body.
 Researchers postulate that this is likely due to the free radicals produced during metabolism of the Pill which provokes the activity of antioxidant enzymes.
 (4)

 Exposure to toxins, including mold and potentially even fungal infections or systemic candida, increase the biological need for GSH.
 As we age, levels tend to decrease as well.

 Carb restricted diets also reduce glutathione levels and impair its recycling by our bodies.
-This is a very important and frequently overlooked aspect by those who choose to pursue Paleo or Keto type diets particularly over long periods of time.
+This is a very important and frequently overlooked aspect by those who choose to pursue a Paleo or ketogenic diet over long periods of time.

 In a nutshell, there are a LOT of things that can increase the need for dietary or supplemental glutathione to optimally support GSH absorption, metabolism, and recycling.